Danny Welbeck: Early life

-Welbeck was born in Manchester to parents from Ghana, and was raised in the Longsight area of the city.
+Welbeck was born on 26 November 1990 in Manchester to Ghanaian parents and was raised in the Longsight area of the city.

 Club career

 Manchester United

 Welbeck was first spotted by Manchester United as a six-year-old.
 At eight years old, he impressed with local team Fletcher Moss Rangers, and was finally picked up by the Manchester United youth academy.
 He joined United during the 2005–06 season, making his debut for the club's under-18 team on 8 April 2006 in a league match against Sunderland.
 He then came on as a substitute in the next match, before being named as an unused substitute in the team's last two matches of the season.
 The following season, he made a further 28 appearances for the under-18s, scoring nine goals, including eight appearances and one goal in the FA Youth Cup, in which he helped the team to reach the final, despite being two years younger than some of the other players.
 He was not handicapped despite suffering from Osgood–Schlatter disease, and was making rapid progress, despite his pneumonia.

 Welbeck signed his first trainee contract in July 2007, and started the 2007–08 season in the under-18 team, but was quickly promoted to the reserve team, making a number of substitute appearances.
 Then, in January 2008, he was called up to the first team for the trip to Saudi Arabia to play Al-Hilal in Sami Al-Jaber's testimonial match.
 Welbeck made his debut in that match on 21 January 2008, coming on as a 65th-minute substitute for Anderson.
 Welbeck had the chance to snatch a draw for United when he was brought down in the penalty area in the final minute, but he put the penalty kick over the bar.

-He joined the first-team squad partway through the 2007–08 season, and made his competitive debut for the Manchester United first team on 23 September 2008, starting up front in a 3–1 home win against Middlesbrough in the League Cup Third Round.
+Through that he joined the first-team squad partway through the 2007–08 season, and made his competitive debut for the Manchester United first team on 23 September 2008, starting up front in a 3–1 home win against Middlesbrough in the League Cup Third Round.
 Welbeck's Premier League debut was made on 15 November 2008, coming on as a 63rd-minute substitute for Park Ji-sung against Stoke City.
 He marked his debut with a curling 30-yard shot into the top right corner for United's fourth goal in a 5–0 win.
 He started in the 2009 League Cup Final at Wembley Stadium on 1 March 2009, in which United beat Tottenham Hotspur 4–1 on penalties after a 0–0 extra-time draw.